 \section{Inclusion Criteria}

-We queried SCOPUS for published papers on misinformation detection in LRLs.
-The specific search query provided in the Appendix, as is a PRISMA diagram (Figure \ref{fig:prisma}).
+We queried SCOPUS for existing papers on misinformation detection in LRLs.
+Our specific search query is provided in the Appendix, as is a PRISMA diagram (Figure \ref{fig:prisma}).
 Our search yielded 188 papers.
 We excluded papers that were inaccessible, not written in English, or did not approach misinformation detection from a technical perspective.
-Models designed exclusively for high-resource languages, as defined in the previous section, were removed.
-As multilingual papers do not always mention LRLs even when LRLs are involved, we use multilingual as a keyword and manually filtered the papers through review.
-For dataset review, we seek extra papers through citation researching based on the existing body of literature.
+Models designed exclusively for high-resource languages, as defined above, were removed.
+As multilingual papers do not always mention LRLs even when LRLs are involved, we used multilingual as a keyword and manually filtered results.
+For dataset review, we identify additional papers by tracing citations related to datasets mentioned in the related work or used for evaluation.
 This process resulted in 106 dataset and detection-related papers.